Dominik Feri: Testimonies and evidence

 After the conclusion of Feri's testimony, the public was excluded for the testimony of the first alleged victim, which lasted for four hours.

 In the afternoon of the first day, the court was again open to the public for testimonies of witnesses.
 The first witness was a friend of the first victim.
 She testified that she had received a phonecall from the victim the day after the alleged rape.
 The victim described to the witness that she had voluntarily entered Feri's flat.
 After refusing his advances, she claimed to have drunk a beverage, and subsequently only remembered snippets of what happened afterwards.
 The victim described being unable to move, and having been subject to penetration by Feri's fingers and subjected to oral sex.
 The witness stated that victim was very stressed and that she was in no doubt regarding the truthfulness of the victim's statement.
 She further commented that they both used to admire Feri before the incident.
 The witness reported that the victim had started to suffer from panic disorder, and was also particularly angry that Feri was publicly supporting the Me Too Movement after the incident.

 The trial continued on 16 February 2023 with statements of the alleged victims No. 2 and 3, as well as a presentation of expert opinions.
 The public was excluded from the courtroom for the day.

 The trial continued in April 2023, and then adjourned to November 2023.

 Sentencing

-On 2 November 2023, Feri was found guilty as charged and sentenced to three years in prison and ordered to pay a total of 510,000 CZK (22,000 USD) monetary compensation to the three victims.
+On 2 November 2023, Feri was found guilty as charged and sentenced to three years in prison and ordered to pay a total of 510,000 CZK (US$22,000) monetary compensation to the three victims.